 There are a lot of locks with different designs on the market.
 Which one is suitable for your doors?
 Junying is going to detail the things which need to be taken into account concerning locks for your doors.

 Different kinds of locks are surely needed for different parts of your home.
-Locks designing for indoor purposes are not as weather resistant or strong as those which are designed for outdoor purposes.
+Locks designed for indoor purposes are not as weather resistant or strong as those which are designed for outdoor purposes.
 You can walk around your house and make a list of where you need a lock and what kind of function you want for the lock.

 What kind of door will the lock be used for?

 Different kind of door needs different kind of lock, which has different installation specifications and maintenance requirements.
-For instance, an UPVC door requires an anti-snap door cylinder to avoid internal damage and the chance of the door being forced on purpose, while a Mortice lock is a good selection for a wooden door.
+For instance, a UPVC door requires an anti-snap door cylinder to avoid internal damage and the chance of the door being forced on purpose, while a Mortice lock is a good selection for a wooden door.

 What kind of access do you require?

-Is one lock enough?
+Is one locks enough?

-If you are worried that your property is easily to be targeted by trespassers, one lock is not enough for you.
+If you are worried that your property is easily be targeted by trespassers, one lock is not enough for you.
 Usually, a front door requires a Mortice lock and a night latch.
-For external storage like sheds or gates, padlocks will be a good choice, even these places are locks fitted.
+For external storage like sheds or gates, padlocks will be a good choice, even if these places are locks fitted.